deel-ai/deel_dataset_manager/README.md

 #### 2. Create the interface

-The second step is to create the `python` interface.
+The second step is to create the `python` interface for the dataset.
 The `deel.datasets` package is written such that adding extra datasets should be quite easy.
 Assuming you want to add a `mock` dataset, you simply need to provide `MockDataset` class extending `Dataset` under `deel.datasets.mock`.
 Here is possible implementation of a `MockDataset` that consists of a single `.csv`